 The highlight of the playground — and of Admiralty Park — is Singapore’s first family slide.
 Spacious enough to accommodate a family of four, the gentle slopes make the slide safe and even easy to climb back up!
 To catch your kid’s reaction to their first ever swing, try the Expression Swing that is designed with both a bucket and regular seat so both of you can swing together.

-At a section of the Junior Play area is an inclusive playground — there’s a wheelchair-friendly swing and merry-go-round with convenient maneuvering to allow the kids to control their own movements.
+At a section of the Junior Play area is an inclusive playground — there’s a wheelchair-friendly swing and merry-go-round with convenient manoeuvring to allow the kids to control their own movements.

 Family Terracing Play